DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 but it might also cause specific problems with compatability (and in general bugs and workarounds)
-  - For example: the webview used on linux has a bug where the colorpicker allows transparancy (which should not be the case), making it possible to crash the renderer
+  - For example: the webview used on linux has a bug where the colorpicker allows transparancy (which should not be the case) which crashes the renderer if picked.

 ### Native UI components